 SR05 series is applicable in outdoor PV system performance testing.
-See also Hukseflux model SR15-D1 "digital first class pyranometer" and SR30-D1 "digital secondary standard pyranometer".
+See also Hukseflux model SR15-D1 and SR15-D2A2 digital first class pyranometers and SR05-D1A3-PV.
+The latter is an SR05 version offered as an alternative for monitoring with PV reference cells.